wreese/cfs-binary-release/README.md

 ### Restore

 1. Checkout a specific version
-2. Run `godep restore` (which will likely make your existing $GOPATH ugly
+2. Run `godep restore` which will likely make your existing $GOPATH/src ugly, so you might want to `cp -a $GOPATH/src $GOPATH/stashedsrc` so you can flip back later.

 ### Todo